NataliaKitaoka/churn-prediction/README.md

 # 1. Installation
 The Python version was updated to Python 3.8.5 here.
 And other modules and functions were used like:
    -sklearn.preprocessing > MinMaxScaler
    -sklearn.linear_model > LogisticRegression
    -sklearn.model_selection > train_test_split
    -sklearn.metrics > confusion_matrix
    -seaborn
    -awswrangler

+The dataset for this project can be downloaded after installing Kaggle API (https://github.com/Kaggle/kaggle-api).
+To download the Customer-churn-dataset-2020 the following bash command has to be written:
+"Kaggle competitions download -c customer-churn-prediction-2020" The link for this Kaggle competition with the data description can be found bellow in Acnowledgments.

 # 2. Project Motivation
 This project is part of a selective process of Clin/Devexo data scientist position.
 The challenge was given to solve a Kaggle competion from 2020.
 The goal was to implement and visualize stats and inferences from the customer churn dataset of a telecom provider in USA.